-There was no change in the nature of exposure to market risk to which the Fund is subjected or its approach to measuring and managing the risk during the year.
+There was no change during the year in the nature of the exposure to market risk to which the Fund is subject or its approach to measuring and managing the risk.

 (i) Foreign currency risk:

 Foreign currency risk is the risk that the fair value of a financial instrument will fluctuate due to changes in foreign exchange rates.